pmoorman/growthcasts/_parts/best-case.md

 Imagine...

 {: .list}
-- What if $19/month would <b>double your profits</b> in 2 months from now?
+- What if $19/month would <span class="t--bold c--black">double your profits</span> in 2 months from now?
-- What if it would <b>triple the revenue of your business</b>?
+- What if it would <span class="t--bold c--black">triple the revenue of your business</span>?
-- What if you would <b>5X your personal income</b> to over 6-figures per year?
+- What if you would <span class="t--bold c--black">5X your personal income</span> to over 6-figures per year?
-- What if 10x or 20x <b>more warm leads converted</b> on your website?
+- What if 10x or 20x <span class="t--bold c--black">more warm leads converted</span> on your website?

 ...
 Because if you master the systems of growth marketing, that might just happen.